roojs/app.Builder.js.depricated/README.txt

 -----------------------------------------------------

 TODO (Gtk)
+* Tables are not rendering first time round..
 * Dialog buttons - need special rendering on preview.
 * Icon-size (should be an enum...??)
 * (Image|....??? ).stock - should be a list of stock icons..